upsight/FuseSDKMarmalade/README.md

 Getting Started
 -----------------
 1. Enable Push Notifications<br><br>
-	Edit FuseAPI/source/ExtraAppManifests.txt
+	Edit FuseAPI/source/ExtraAppManifests.txt<br>
 		Replace com.fusepowered.marmaladesample with your application bundle ID in the two activities

-	Edit FuseAPI/source/ExtraManifests.txt
+	Edit FuseAPI/source/ExtraManifests.txt<br>
 		Replace com.fusepowered.marmaladesample with your application bundle ID for the two permissions

-	Replace notification_large.png and notification_small.png in FuseAPI/res/drawable with your own icons The names must be the same.
+	Replace notification_large.png and notification_small.png in FuseAPI/res/drawable with your own icons<br>
+		The names must be the same.<br>
-		notification_large.png is a 72x72 24-bit png
+		notification_large.png is a 72x72 24-bit png<br>
-		notification_small.png is a 36x26 24-bit png
+		notification_small.png is a 36x26 24-bit png<br>

 2. To use the FuseAPI extension in your project, first include the FuseAPI header:
 ```